 As we’ve already mentioned, smoking can slow down the cells that build bone in your body – meaning it could reduce bone strength and increase your risk of breaking a bone.
 Stopping smoking isn’t just good for protecting your bones, it’s also one of the best lifestyle changes you can make for your overall health.

-The positive news is that it’s never too late, and if you give up smoking, your risk of breaking a bone will start to return to normal.
+The positive news is that it’s never too late, and if you give up smoking, your risk of breaking a bone will be lowered.

 If you’d like to stop smoking, check out the NHS stop smoking services to find out how you can get support.